Self-assessment of administrations on "Learning Organization" indicators

 Institute of Public Administration’s initiative and “Is Yours a Learning Organization” questionnaire were extremely well welcomed by the Bulgarian administrations which motivate us to continue providing the opportunity for self-assessment and to support the administrations in their efforts for organizational excellence and quality management in the future.

-The overall assessment of the learning culture of the Bulgarian administration (the global indicator from the questionnaire) is 65 points, while the reference benchmarking value of Garvin et al. is 74 points.
-This means that about 65% of foreign organizations have a better learning culture compared to the Bulgarian administration.
-However, this result is not as weak as it seems at first glance, since, as we have already pointed out, administrations generally show a slightly weaker learning culture compared to business organizations.
+The overall assessment of the learning culture of the Bulgarian administration, measured through the global indicator of the questionnaire, is 63 points, while the benchmark median of Garvin et al. is 74 points.
+This means that approximately 75% of the foreign organizations in the benchmark database demonstrate a stronger learning culture than the Bulgarian administration.